vary10/2DInfiniteRunner/README.md

 As we can see the model outperforms random bot.
 <img src=https://github.com/vary10/2DInfiniteRunner/blob/master/diagram.png>
-I am totally sure, that the model's performance would be much greater, if I made -1 rewards properly:(
+I am totally sure, that the model's performance would be much greater, if I made -1 rewards properly, but I do not have a GPU:(